“And as ye would that men should do to you, do ye also to them likewise.” – Jesus

 While the natural man may see skin color, God looks at people differently.
 He sees the heart.
 The Bible reads in 1 Sam.
 16:7 “But the LORD said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the LORD seeth not as man seeth; for man looketh on the outward appearance, but the LORD looketh on the heart.”

-Unlike man who has a tendency to judge by appearance, God judges justly (John 7:24).
+Unlike the average person, who has a tendency to judge by appearance, God judges justly (John 7:24).
 Nor does God show partiality or favoritism (Deuteronomy 10:17; Acts 10:34; Romans 2:11; Ephesians 6:9), as man has a tendency to do.
 James 2:4 describes those who discriminate as “judges with evil thoughts.”

 The Lord Jesus teaches in Matthew 25 that whatever we do to the least of His people, we do to Him.
 If we treat a person with contempt, we are mistreating a person created in God’s image.

-Indeed, from the Australian aborigine, to the Inuits in near the North Pole, to the Africans in the deepest jungle in the heart of the Congo, are all human beings equally made in God’s image and likeness (Gen. 1:26-27).
+Indeed, from the Australian aborigine to the Inuits near the North Pole, to the Africans in the deepest jungle in the heart of the Congo, all are human beings equally made in God’s image and likeness (Gen. 1:26-27).

-Ethnocentrism and racial superiority is built on pride and pride is an abomination to the living God (Prov.
+Ethnocentrism and racial superiority are built on pride, and pride is an abomination to the living God (Prov.
 16:5).
 In fact, it was pride that Lucifer rebelled against God in the first place (Isaiah 14:13).
-Satan has had man follow in pride from the beginning (Gen. 3:4).
+Satan has had men follow in pride from the beginning (Gen. 3:4).

 “29 But he, willing to justify himself, said unto Jesus, And who is my neighbour?
 30 And Jesus answering said, A certain man went down from Jerusalem to Jericho, and fell among thieves, which stripped him of his raiment, and wounded him, and departed, leaving him half dead.
 31 And by chance there came down a certain priest that way: and when he saw him, he passed by on the other side.
 32 And likewise a Levite, when he was at the place, came and looked on him, and passed by on the other side.
 33 But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion on him, 34 and went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
 35 And on the morrow when he departed, he took out two pence, and gave them to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.
 36 Which now of these three, thinkest thou, was neighbour unto him that fell among the thieves?
 37 And he said, He that shewed mercy on him.
 Then said Jesus unto him, Go, and do thou likewise.” – Luke 10:29-37

 If you didn’t know, Samaritans weren’t considered fully Jews to the Jews because they intermarried with non-Jews.
-Moreover the Samaritans worshipped differently than the Jews so they didn’t intermingle much.
-In a sense they were of a different “race” than the Jews.
+Moreover, the Samaritans worshiped differently than the Jews, so they didn’t intermingle much.
+In a sense, they were of a different “race” than the Jews.
 But Jesus didn’t see them as “other,” He preached the Gospel to them (John 4:6-26).

-If you are a child of God born of the Holy Spirit then there is no division amongst each other:
+If you are a child of God born of the Holy Spirit, then there should no division among other Christians: